Is it a good idea to pay off a loan early?

 Couple in bank

-You should be able to make early loan repayments to save you from paying interest for the full term, but you may incur a penalty charge.
+You should be able to make early loan repayments, but you may incur a penalty charge.

 To find out exactly how much you will need to pay to repay your loan in full, you’ll have to ask your lender for an early settlement amount.
 This will show you: